ntop/ntopng/doc/src/scripts/checks.rst

 Checks
 ============

-Checks are the core of plugins.
+Checks are the core of scripts.
 They actually allow certain actions to be performed periodically, or when a certain event occurs.
-The logic of a plugin is contained in its users scripts.
-A plugin contains zero to many checks.
+The logic of a script is contained in its users scripts.
+A script contains zero to many checks.

 Structure
 ---------